Leg Ulcer Charity at The College of Phlebology’s 1st International Veins Meeting

 30 Euston Square, London, N1 2FB

-The meeting will be held on 15th, 16th and 17 March 2016, in an iconic London venue, close to Euston station.
+The meeting was held on 15th, 16th and 17 March 2017, in an iconic London venue, close to Euston station.

-The Leg Ulcer Charity is delighted to announce that it will be hosting 3 days of live demonstrations, workshops and educational sessions at The College of Phlebology’s 1st International Veins Meeting.
+The Leg Ulcer Charity hosted 3 days of live demonstrations, workshops and educational sessions.

-During this conference there will be lectures, live operations and workshops all relating to the assessment, diagnosis and treatment of leg ulcers.
-The course will be run by experts in leg ulcers, and scientists involved in understanding the best ways to assess and treat different leg ulcers.
+During the conference there were lectures, live operations and workshops all relating to the assessment, diagnosis and treatment of leg ulcers.
+It was run by experts in leg ulcers and scientists involved in understanding the best ways to assess and treat different leg ulcers.